vnatesh/CAKE_on_net/README.md

 ## Quick Start

 In the `examples` directory, you will find a simple script `cake_sgemm_test.cpp` that performs CAKE matrix multiplication on random input matrices given M, K, and N values as command line arguments.
-You will need to provide an MPI hostfile containing the hostnames of all nodes involved in your cluster.
+You will need to provide an MPI hostfile containing the hostnames of all nodes involved in your cluster and then pass the hostfile to mpiexec.
 Make sure you have sourced the `env.sh` file from the [CAKE_on_CPU](https://github.com/vnatesh/CAKE_on_CPU) library on all nodes before running the example.
 An example hostfile is shown below:

 ```bash
 manager:1